cjvirtucio87/acloudguru-notes/EC2.md

 ### Transferring EBS volume to a different AZ

-1. Create a snapshot of the EBS volume.
+1. Create a snapshot of the EBS volume in a different AZ from the volume.
+1. Create an image from the snapshot.
+1. Launch an instance from the image (AMI) that you created.

-1. Create a volume from the snapshot in a different AZ.
+You now have a running instance with a volume in a different AZ.

+### Encryption

+#### Encrypt an unencrypted volume

+1. Create a snapshot of the volume.
+1. Copy the snasphot (with `Encrypt this snapshot` checked)
+1. Create an image from the newly-encrypted snapshot.
+1. Launch a new instance with the newly-created AMI.

+You now have a running instance with an encrypted volume.